DaviesBrown/DaviesBrown/README.md

 - 👋 Hi, I’m @DaviesBrown
-- 👀 I’m interested in bulding Web3 dApps
+- 👀 I’m interested in building the next AI revolution
-- 🌱 I’m currently learning Solidity
+- 🌱 I’m currently learning Software Engineering
-- 💞️ I’m looking to collaborate on nft project
+- 💞️ I’m looking to collaborate on new and exciting projects
-- 📫 How to reach me @NwosuDavid14 - twitter
+- 📫 How to reach me on twitter [@NwosuDavid14](www.twitter.com/nwosudavid14)

 <!---
 DaviesBrown/DaviesBrown is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.